WikiConference India: 2016

-WikiConference India 2023
+2023

-WCI 2023 is a national-level conference that provides a common platform for Wikimedians and stakeholders interested in Indic-language Wikimedia projects and other aspects of the movement in India and a few South Asian regions.
-This is a space to meet, connect, share stories, learnings, best practices, and challenges, and discuss the future strategy of our region.
-The conference will take place in Hyderabad from 28 to 30 April 2023.
+WCI 2023 was a national-level conference that provided a common platform for Wikimedians and stakeholders interested in Indic-language Wikimedia projects and other aspects of the movement in India and a few South Asian regions.
+This was a space to meet, connect, share stories, learnings, best practices, and challenges, and discuss the future strategy of the region.
+The conference took place in Hyderabad from 28 to 30 April 2023.